canonical/netbox/docs/models/core/job.md

-# Job Results
+# Jobs

-The JobResult model is used to schedule and record the execution of [background tasks](../../features/background-jobs.md).
+The Job model is used to schedule and record the execution of [background tasks](../../features/background-jobs.md).

 ## Fields